jaydeegbobeh/eng88/Computer_Windows_Linux_Virtualisation_Cloud/Virtualisation/advanced_virtualisationREADME.md

 ### Vagrantfile

 The function of the Vagrantfile: describes the machine required for a project, and how to configure the machines.
-Vagrant runs with one Vagranfile per project.
+Vagrant runs with one Vagrantfile per project.

 ## Docker